 Finance: Developed countries have made progress towards delivering the $100 billion climate finance goal and will reach it by 2023 at the latest.
 34 countries and five public finance institutions will stop international support for the unabated fossil fuel energy sector next year.

 Collaboration: The Glasgow Breakthroughs will accelerate collaboration between governments, businesses and civil society to deliver on climate goals faster, whilst collaborative councils and dialogues in energy, electric vehicles, shipping and commodities will help deliver on commitments.

 Towards COP27: moving forward from COP26

-As COP26 has come to an end, the world now looks to Sharm-El-Sheikh in Egypt who will be hosting COP27 in November 2022.
+As COP26 has come to an end, the world now looks to Sharm-El-Sheikh in Egypt who will be hosting COP27 from the 6th to 18th November 2022.
 Hosting the conference in Africa will shift attention to the Global South who play a key role in leading climate action, and will seek to make more room for marginalised voices.

 Many areas in the Global South are currently bearing the brunt of climate change, with droughts, flooding, and extreme weather becoming increasingly common, with the worst impacts facing poorer communities.
 Hosting the conference in Africa will hopefully lead to the most inclusive COP to date, helping to represent the Global South and highlight how climate change disproportionately impacts it.

 Like COP26, this will be attended by Heads of States, academics, activists, policy makers and journalists.
 The almost 200 countries invited to COP27 are expected to revise and strengthen their plans for cutting greenhouse gas emissions by 2030.
 There is optimism that global leaders will step up their ambitions.
 Bold and effective leadership at the national level will be vital.
 However, this depends on what progress can be made within and across different countries regarding financing, politics, and technology.